singlefilesky/dvs-mc/README.md

 Multiplayer: `/<World Name>/datapacks/`

-NPCs (daily/weekly bonuses) require an entity to be summoned with the "dailyNPC" and "weeklyNPC" tags.
+The use of NPCs (daily/weekly bonuses) requires entities summoned/modified to have the "dailyNPC" and "weeklyNPC" tags, respectively.
 ## dvsdata
 A from-scratch data pack aiming to bring quality of life improvements and more RPG-like aspects to multiplayer vanilla minecraft servers.
 - New bows and enchants